World Diabetic Foot Day in 2021

 A change of pace is required and the global community needs to assume responsibility for this challenging situation, which involves more than 100 million people around the world.
 To succeed in this multi-faceted task, stakeholders must have open dialogue about improvements in diagnostic techniques, interventions in the treatment of foot ulcers and the management of the care process.
 To facilitate diabetic foot prevention and the treatment of patients with complications, we need to look at the diabetic foot through an interdisciplinary lens.
 This need motivated the former EWMA president, Jan Apelqvist, the EWMA president, Alberto Piaggesi, and the chair of the International working group on the Diabetic Foot (IWGDF), Nicolaas C. Schaper to reach out to other associations in the field and propose a common initiative on diabetic foot management for 2020.

 The European Wound Management Association is offering a platform, namely the EWMA 2020 Conference in London, for the first World Diabetic Foot Day.
 The aim of this initiative is to bring together different professionals who are involved in the management of the diabetic foot in order to exchange knowledge of best practice and facilitate partnerships between organisations.
 Together, we can promote and facilitate the evidence-based management of diabetic foot ulcers and reduce amputation numbers.

 World Diabetic Foot Day in 2021 – What to expect

-• All major diabetic foot associations have joined the initiative and will help to shape the programme in line with their interests and specific points of view.
+- All major diabetic foot associations have joined this initiative and will help shaping the programme in line with their interests and specific point of view.